-Aged 57, is an Independent Non-executive Director of both the Company and BOCHK.
-Dr. Fung is a member of the Audit Committee and Remuneration Committee of the Board of Directors of both the Company and BOCHK.
-Dr. Fung is Chairman of the Li & Fung Group of Companies, the Hong Kong Airport Authority and the Hong Kong University Council.
-He is an Independent Non-executive Director of PCCW Ltd., Kerry Properties Ltd., Orient Overseas (International) Ltd., Sun Hung Kai Properties Ltd., Dao Heng Bank Group Ltd. and DBS Kwong On Bank Ltd. Dr. Fung obtained a bachelor's degree and a master's degree in electrical engineering from the Massachusetts Institute of Technology and a doctorate degree in business economics from Harvard University.
+Aged 57.
+Independent Non-executive Director of the Company and BOCHK.
+Member of the Audit Committee and Remuneration Committee of the Company and BOCHK.
+Chairman of the Li & Fung Group of Companies, the Hong Kong Airport Authority and the Hong Kong University Council.
+Independent Non-executive Director of PCCW Ltd., Kerry Properties Ltd., Orient Overseas (International) Ltd., Sun Hung Kai Properties Ltd., Dao Heng Bank Group Ltd. and DBS Kwong On Bank Ltd.